nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 #### Outperforming C/UAs in 2019

 @fig:cuas_gender_comparison shows the position of each C/UA in its cluster, focusing on 2019 and the average point score indicator.
-We display the names of those C/UAs which are either 1.2 standard deviations above or below the mean score for their cluster - these are the "outperforming" and "outperforming" C/UAs in terms of their gender parity outcomes.
+We display the names of those C/UAs which are either 1.2 standard deviations above or below the mean score for their cluster - these are the "outperforming" and "outperforming" C/UAs in terms of their gender parity outcomes (see [here](https://nesta-slides.s3.eu-west-2.amazonaws.com/gender_gap_clusters.html) for an interactive version).

 ![Gender parity ratio by C/UA and cluster.
 The black line represents the mean parity ratio for all C/UAs in a cluster, and the red dashed line the mean parity for all C/UAs in our data.](png/gender_gap_clusters.png) {#fig:cuas_gender_comparison}